Beyond Meritocracy

 For roughly 150 years, the socialist and communist left has organized around one foundational assumption: that our proximate fight is with capitalism.
 I believe this assumption is wrong, and that it explains much of our failure.

 The cost shows up in two ways.
 First, many workers benefit enough from other aspects of class rule, from gendered divisions of labor to professional hierarchies to ethnic and cultural advantages, that they are genuinely ambivalent about abolition.
 These advantages are tangible, and perceived as natural.
 Second, many marginalized workers look at the left's promise of "an end to capitalism" and correctly see it as insufficient.
-It says nothing about the exploitation they experience in the private sphere, in their families and communities.
-So they stay away – not out of apathy, but because the offer isn't good enough.
+It says nothing about the exploitation and marginalization they experience in the private sphere, in their families and communities.
+So they stay away — not out of apathy, but because the offer isn't good enough.

 These two problems (ambivalence among the relatively advantaged, and distrust among the marginalized) are connected.
 Both stem from a definition of class that is too narrow: one that focuses on wage labor and ownership of the means of production while ignoring the many other ways class rule reproduces itself.